lucasdebeterco/multi-package-deploy/README.md

 # NPM Package Management with Automated CI/CD

 This project is a monorepo for managing multiple npm packages using a workspace structure.
-It includes a custom release script for publishing packages to npm and a GitHub Actions workflow for automated CI/CD.
+It includes a custom release script for publishing packages to npm and a GitHub Actions workflow for automated CI/CD and publish.

 ### Directories